PiSSA: Principal Singular Values and Singular Vectors Adaptation of Large Language Models: Experiments

-We also evaluate PiSSA's natural language understanding (NLU) capability on the GLUE benchmark~\cite{wang2018glue} with RoBERTa-large~\cite{liu2019roberta} and DeBERTa-v3-base~\cite{he2021debertav3}.
-Table~\ref{table:NLU comparation} presents the results across 8 tasks conducted with the two base models.
-PiSSA outperforms LoRA on 14 out of 16 experimental settings, and achieves the same performance on QQP + RoBERTa.
-The single exception arises from the DeBERTa-based model on the MNLI dataset.
-Upon reviewing the training loss, we observed that PiSSA's average loss of $0.17$ was lower than LoRA's $0.24$ in the final epoch.
+We also evaluate PiSSA's natural language understanding (NLU) capability on the GLUE benchmark~\cite{wang2018glue} with DeBERTa-v3-base~\cite{he2021debertav3}.
+Table~\ref{table:NLU comparation} presents the results across 8 tasks.
+PiSSA outperforms LoRA in 7 out of 8 NLU tasks, achieving an overall average improvement of 1.21\%.
+Upon reviewing the training loss on the exceptional dataset, MNLI, we observed that PiSSA's average loss of $0.17$ was lower than LoRA's $0.24$ in the final epoch.
 This indicates that the fitting ability of PiSSA remains stronger than that of LoRA.